Who is Rebit?

 How can I determine the size of the disks in my computer?

-Follow these simple steps: - Click on the "start" button in the lower left corner of your desktop. - Select "My Computer" from the menu (on Windows 7 or Vista, select "Computer") - In the window that appears, use the "View" menu item to select "Details" - For each item in the "Hard Disk Drives" group, note the "Total Size" - The sum total of the individual items is the total size of the system disks
+Follow these simple steps: 1.
+Click on the "Start" button in the lower left corner of your desktop.
+2. Select "My Computer" from the menu (on Windows 7 or Vista, select "Computer").
+3. In the window that appears, use the "View" menu item to select "Details".
+4. For each item in the "Hard Disk Drives" group, note the "Total Size".
+5. The sum total of the individual items is the total size of the system disks.

 Does Rebit protect my PC from viruses?

-Rebit backup products are a great compliment to good antivirus protection.
+Rebit backup products are a great compliment to antivirus protection.
 A reputable antivirus software package will scan your PC files for any viruses and minimize the risk of security issues or data loss.
-If a virus infection does cause data loss, Rebit backup products allow you to recover files prior to the virus, and, if necessary, recover your entire PC to an earlier point in time.
+If a malware infection does occur, Rebit backup products allow you to recover files prior to the infection, and, if necessary, recover your entire PC to an earlier point-in-time.

 Will Rebit back up my database files and other open files?

-Yes, both Rebit5, RebitPlus and RebitPro rely on Windows Volume Shadow Service to create reliable backups of database files and other open files like Outlook.pst files.
+Yes, Rebit6, RebitPlus and RebitPro rely on Windows Volume Shadow Service to create reliable backups of database files and other open files like Outlook.pst files.

 Will Rebit back up my encrypted files?

-Maybe.
 Rebit backs up all files during the initial backup process, but relies on Windows to determine whether a file has changed.
 If the encryption software bypasses Windows, subsequent changes may go unnoticed.
 Individual files encrypted with Windows will be backed up and may be restored.
-If using Windows Bitlocker encryption, do not expect Rebit to perform a full system restore.
+If using Windows BitLocker encryption, you can use Rebit to backup and restore your files, but Rebit cannot perform a full system restore since the backup drive is encrypted.

-Will Rebit back up my RAID disk drives?
+Will Rebit back up my RAIDed disk drives?

-Yes, however the full-system recovery process will likely not recognize the RAID controller properly for recovery.
+Yes, however the full-system recovery process will likely not recognize the RAID controller properly for Full System Recovery.
 Recovery back to a single, non-RAID device is then possible but not guaranteed.

 Does Rebit support eSATA drives and internal disk drives as backup devices?